MicrosoftDocs/azure-docs-powershell/azurestackps-2.2.0/Azs.Backup.Admin/Restore-AzsBackup.md

 ### System.Boolean

 ## NOTES

+ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-INPUTOBJECT <IBackupAdminIdentity>: Identity Parameter
+INPUTOBJECT \<IBackupAdminIdentity>: Identity Parameter
   - `[Backup <String>]`: Name of the backup.
   - `[Id <String>]`: Resource identity path
   - `[Location <String>]`: Name of the backup location.
   - `[ResourceGroupName <String>]`: Name of the resource group.
   - `[SubscriptionId <String>]`: Subscription credentials that uniquely identify Microsoft Azure subscription.
 The subscription ID forms part of the URI for every service call.

-RESTOREOPTION <IRestoreOptions>: Properties for restore options.
+RESTOREOPTION \<IRestoreOptions>: Properties for restore options.
   - `[DecryptionCertBase64 <String>]`: The certificate file raw data in Base64 string.
 This should be the .pfx file with the private key.
   - `[DecryptionCertPassword <String>]`: The password for the decryption certificate.
   - `[RoleName <String>]`: The Azure Stack role name for restore, set it to empty for all infrastructure role